-· Check that storing process is automatic.
+Check that storing process is automatic and that the measures taken are appropriate.

 Examine by spot checks that the measurement values are stored automatically after measurement or acceptance of measurement is concluded.
 Check that there are no buttons or menu items to interrupt or disable the automatic storing.